 The Office of Public Safety will confirm that there is a significant emergency or dangerous situation on or near the campus.
-The Director of Public Safety may confer with the Vice President for Student Affairs/Dean of Students to determine the segment or segments of the campus community to receive a notification.
-The Director of Public Safety may confer with the Vice President for Student Affairs/Dean of Students and the Assistant Vice President of Integrated Marketing and Strategic Communications to determine the content of the notification.
+The Director of Public Safety may confer with the Vice President for Student Affairs to determine the segment or segments of the campus community to receive a notification.
+The Director of Public Safety may confer with the Vice President for Student Affairs and the Assistant Vice President of Integrated Marketing and Strategic Communications to determine the content of the notification.
 The campus community or affected portion thereof will be notified of situational updates via text, email, social media, or public address system as deemed appropriate.

-If a confirmed significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurs on campus, the college will employ its SEAHAWK ALERT emergency notification system.
+If a confirmed significant emergency or dangerous situation involving, an immediate threat to the health or safety of students or employees occurs on campus, the college will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the SEAHAWK ALERT emergency notification system., unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.